 Every home, business and community building in the Witchcliffe Ecovillage will feature rooftop PV systems, just like the ones found on a grid-connected home.
 This system will supply the household or business with their daily power requirements.
 Depending on the ultimate system design, the excess energy created will either go to the household’s own battery storage bank or to a central battery storage for each stage.
 PV capacity for individual buildings will be mandated by sustainability design guidelines to guarantee supply throughout the year.

-To ensure a constant supply of power from solar requires battery storage, with the rooftop solar PV’s charging batteries during the day, storing energy for use at night and in periods of overcast weather.
+To ensure a constant supply of power from solar generation, battery storage is required.
+The rooftop solar PV’s charge batteries during the day and store energy for use at night and in periods of overcast weather.
 We are currently exploring two different battery storage options.
 The first provides battery storage at each home and the second proposal includes central battery storage units that will store and supply energy for each home through a large inverter.
 The benefit of the first option is that each PV and battery storage system could be tailor made for each household’s requirements.
 The second option would see each stage provided with its own central battery and inverter systems, which may provide a more adaptable and responsive system.
 Either option will ensure a highly reliable, robust, renewable power system for the Ecovillage.

-Lithium batteries are a proven technology with many benefits, and consist of cells similar to those you would find in a laptop computer, mobile phone or electric vehicle, but on a much larger scale.
-They are highly efficient; meaning almost all of the energy that is put into them is stored as electrical energy, unlike some other batteries that waste a lot as heat.
+Lithium batteries are a proven technology with many benefits.
+They consist of cells similar to those you would find in a laptop computer, mobile phone or electric vehicle but on a much larger scale.
+They are highly efficient, meaning almost all of the energy that is put into them is stored as electrical energy, unlike some other batteries that waste a lot as heat.
 They may be charged and discharged at a high rate, allowing all of the energy a sunny day can produce to be stored for later use, as well as allowing periods of high load to be met with ease.
 Lithium batteries feature a high cycle life, ensuring years of reliable performance.
 They are also compact, leaving more space for nature and leisure.

 Through incorporating energy efficient design into every aspect of the planning of the Ecovillage from lot layout onwards, and providing education and community engagement to future residents, energy usage in the Witchliffe Ecovillage will be minimised without reducing residents’ comfort or affecting their lifestyles.